afuggini/bootstrap/docs/4.1/components/forms.md

 ## Disabled forms

-Add the `disabled` boolean attribute on an input to prevent user interactions and make it appear lighter.

 {% highlight html %}
 <input class="form-control" id="disabledInput" type="text" placeholder="Disabled input here..." disabled>
 {% endhighlight %}

-Add the `disabled` attribute to a `<fieldset>` to disable all the controls within.

 {% capture example %}
 <form>